A Sunday Afternoon on the Island of La Grande Jatte: Acquisition by the Art Institute of Chicago

+La Grande Jatte is one of the three or so most popular pieces at the Art Institute, and considered by the institute to be one of its "most iconic and beloved works".

 In popular culture

 The painting is the basis for the 1984 Broadway musical Sunday in the Park with George by Stephen Sondheim and James Lapine, which tells a fictionalized story of the painting's creation.
 Subsequently, the painting is sometimes referred to by the misnomer "Sunday in the Park".

-The painting is prominently featured in the 1986 comedy film Ferris Bueller's Day Off, in a scene later parodied, among others, in Looney Tunes: Back in Action, Family Guy, and Muppet Babies.

 In Topiary Park (formerly Old Deaf School Park) in Columbus, Ohio, sculptor James T. Mason re-created the painting in topiary form; the installation was completed in 1989.

+The 1986 John Hughes film Ferris Bueller's Day Off featured the painting during a scene at the Art Institute of Chicago.

+This work was featured on 100 Great Paintings.